Do I Qualify

 R

-Owned the damaged property at the time of Hurricane Ian made landfall
+Applicant must have owned the damaged property at the time Hurricane Ian made landfall (Sept.
+28, 2022)

 R